Energy efficiency in transport: Emma Maersk

 Emma Maersk uses a Wärtsilä-Sulzer RTA96-C, which consumes 163 g/kWh and 13,000 kg/h.
 If it carries 13,000 containers then 1 kg fuel transports one container for one hour over a distance of 45 km.
 The ship takes 18 days from Tanjung (Singapore) to Rotterdam (Netherlands), 11 from Tanjung to Suez, and 7 from Suez to Rotterdam, which is roughly 430 hours, and has 80 MW, +30 MW.
 18 days at a mean speed of 25 kn gives a total distance of 10800 nmi.

 Assuming the Emma Maersk consumes diesel (as opposed to fuel oil which would be the more precise fuel) then 1 kg diesel = 1.202 litres = 0.317 US gallons.
 This corresponds to 46,525 kJ.
 Assuming a standard 14 tonnes per container (per teu) this yields 74 kJ per tonne-km at a speed of 45 km/h (24 knots).

 Boats

-A sailboat, much like a solar car, can locomote without consuming any fuel.
-A sail boat such as a dinghy using just wind power requires no input energy in terms of fuel.
-However some manual energy is required by the crew to steer the boat and adjust the sails using lines.
+A sailboat, much like a solar boat, can locomote without consuming any fuel.
+However some energy is required by the crew to steer the boat and adjust the sails using lines, and for propulsion in adverse conditions.
 In addition energy will be needed for demands other than propulsion, such as cooking, heating or lighting.

-The fuel efficiency of a single-occupancy boat is highly dependent on the size of its engine, the speed at which it travels, and its displacement.
-With a single passenger, the equivalent energy efficiency will be lower than in a car, train, or plane.
+The energy efficiency of a motor boat or a human-powered boat is highly dependent on its type, displacement, and speed, and also on the type of fuel, food or electricity used for propulsion.